Officials Renew Calls for Help Finding 4th Suspect in Brutal Beating, Death of Man in Azusa Area

 He was dragged onto the bed of one of the suspects' truck and beaten again before being thrown off the side of San Gabriel Canyon Road.
 He was still alive when he was left there, investigators believe.

-His body was found two days late off Highway 39 in Azusa.
+His body was found two days later off Highway 39 in Azusa.

 Hamori-Andrade was a new dad to a 9-month old boy and had another baby on the way.
 His aunt, Evelyn Fuentes, who was at Wednesday's scheduled arraignment, described Hamori-Andrade as "resilient and goofy."
 Fuentes added that her nephew was an aspiring singer and rapper with an "innocent heart" who was raised by his grandparents.